vishoo7/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image3]

+The tricky part in my opinion was using the left/right camera images in the dataset.
+Since the steering angle is relative to the center camera, in order to learn from the left/right images we must add or subtract degrees for the steering.

 And an example of an image from the left and right cameras:

 ![alt text][image4]
 ![alt text][image5]

+I ultimately added .22 to the steering for a left images, and subtracted .22 from the steering for the right images.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would give me more scenarios to train from.
 For example, here are three images that has then been flipped, from the left, center and right cameras respectively.

 ![alt text][image6]
 ![alt text][image7]